 The root of this question is actually “how does acupuncture work?”
 The answer is not simple because there are multiple proposed and proven pathways through which acupuncture works.
 I will provide a very basic explanation from both the Western and Eastern perspective.

 The effects of acupuncture can not be explained though a single mechanism.
-According to Western perspective, the acupuncture points are bundles of vessels and nerves located at specific points on the body that are more sensitive and more effective at sending messages than other bundles of vessels and nerves.
+According to Western perspective, the acupuncture points are bundles of vessels and nerves located at specific points on the body.
+They are more sensitive and more effective at sending messages than other bundles of vessels and nerves.

 - Stimulating these bundles or points causes both a local response at or near the point and a distant response* by sending messages to larger vessels and nerves and in some cases to the spinal cord or specific areas of the brain.